brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = x.x.x =
+* New: Animations - Give a new life to your page with some scroll-based entrance animations.
 * Fix: Post Grid - Pagination not visible inside editor.
 * Fix: Spectra blocks editor spacing conflicting with Blocksy theme.
 * Fix: Inline Notice - Content color is not working in the backend.